jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 ^ First, figure out whether you're building a library or building a framework.

-^ In the design sense, not the Cocoa/Apple toolchain sense.
+^ I don't mean what Apple calls a "library" vs. a "framework", but the terms as they relate to API design.
+"You call a library, but a framework calls you."

-^ "You call a library, but a framework calls you."
+^ Libraries are generally simpler and better-encapsulated.
+I would say: only build a framework if what you want to do cannot be accomplished with a simple library.

 ---